Custom assertions are a handy compromise alternative to mocks when we don’t have the time to refactor to a functional style.

 Here is how we could summarize the pros and cons of each approach :

-Depending on your situation, you might find further design improvements.
 In our example, a publish-subscribe pattern might do.
-A better design is likely to fix the encapsulation problem of the matcher.
+A better design should fix the encapsulation problem of the matcher.
 Here again, the custom assertion matchers will help.
 In most cases, it will be enough to change the implementation of the matchers only.

 💡 Custom assertion matchers make refactoring easier by factorizing test assertions.